It is a rare day that my washing machine is not whirling away. Mount Washington becomes Mount Foldmore becomes Mount

 HERE ARE TWO KEY POINTS:

-1. All capable members of the family - the Team - should be contributing to these tasks.
+1. All capable members of the family - the Team - should be contributing to these everyday tasks.
 If you have a partner, they need to pull their weight.
-As a stay-at-home-parent you primary role is PARENTING, the housekeeping still remains as a team effort.
+As a stay-at-home-parent your primary role is PARENTING, the housekeeping still remains as a team effort.
 Why should the breadwinner get out of housework?
 Even in households where two adults are working full time, women are still shouldering the majority of housework.
 HOUSEWORK IS EVERYONE'S RESPONSIBILITY!
 All adults should be taking on these tasks.
 If there is work to be done - all adults should be contributing EQUALLY.
 As soon as your kids are able, get them involved.
 These are life skills.
 If you don't want to do these tasks, you need to be able to pay someone else to do it!
 It's the difference between an amateur team and professional team.
 And REMEMBER: NO ADULT SHOULD BE IDLE!
 Many hands make light work.

 2. GET MINIMAL!